 Who is the target market for your handyman service?

 Handyman services typically market to homeowners and property managers.
-A business may choose to specialize in a certain type of services, like lawn care or interior property maintenance, and that specialization may change the target market.
+A business may choose to specialize in a certain type of services, like renovations, small repairs, or large carpentry projects that may change your approach to marketing.

 Skills, experience, and education useful in running a handyman service

-Starting a handyman service doesn’t require a business degree, but there are certain skills and experiences that can increase the chances of the business becoming a success.
+Starting a handyman service doesn’t require a business degree, but some certain skills and experiences can increase the chances of the business becoming a success.